 Lowhouses Ponies have been sold all over the country as well as America and Germany, and have excelled in the show ring inhand, at dressage, both at HOYS and Olympia, and also at driving, showing just how versatile the ‘Lowhouses’ breed is.

-Last year Richie & Freda semi-retired from their main farm and now have a smallholding at Mickleton in Teesdale where they keep their ponies and a small flock of sheep, and are always willing to show interested parties their stock.
+In April 2013 Richie & Freda semi-retired from their main farm and now have a smallholding at Mickleton in Teesdale where they keep their ponies and a small flock of sheep, and are always willing to show interested parties their stock.
 In September, 2013, the Dales Young Committee paid a visit.